huggingface/blog/cost_efficient_rag_applications_with_intel.md

 # Defining the RAG Pipeline

-We use the Chain API in LangChain to connect the prompt, the vector database, and the embedding model.
+In LangChain, we use the Chain API to connect the prompt, the vector database, and the embedding model.

-The full code is available in the [repository](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/langchain/redis/rag_redis/chain.py).
+The complete code is available in the [repository](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/langchain/redis/rag_redis/chain.py).

 ```